top of page

 • Our Bible story tells us two reasons why it's hard for everyone.

 • 1.
-We need to try our best for God, and
+God wants our best gift, and

 • 2.
 We need to train an animal.